 The Valovka Laboratory: Molecular Basis of Rare Genetic Disorders

 Our research deals with the clarification of molecular mechanisms implicated in rare, inherited diseases.
 Rare diseases are usually caused by genetic mutations in a broad spectrum of genes, ranging from metabolic enzymes to those that regulate immune function or those that cause cancer, which can affect almost any organ system in humans.
-As a part of the cooperation with the Department of Paediatrics I at MUI (Andreas Janecke and Thomas Müller) and the Department of Paediatrics and Adolescent Medicine at MUV (Julia Vodopiutz) in recent years, we have identified and studied several novel, pathogenic mutations in various genes, including PCNT, ACTB and DOCK7 (Waich et al., Clinical Genetics 2020; Baumann et al., Hum Mutat 2020; Haberlandt et al., Mol Genet Genomic Med 2021).
+As a part of the cooperation with the Department of Paediatrics I at MUI (Andreas Janecke and Thomas Müller) in recent years, we have identified and studied several novel, pathogenic mutations in various genes, including PCNT, ACTB, DOCK7, RIPK1, and UNC45A (Waich et al., Clinical Genetics 2020; Baumann et al., Hum Mutat 2020; Haberlandt et al., Mol Genet Genomic Med 2021; Duclaux-Loras et al., J Clin Invest 2022).

 Novel PCNT Variants with an Unusual Clinical Presentation of MOPDII